-Dutch elections: Europe's far-right populists fail first test
+Dutch election: Europe's far-right populists fail first test

 During his speech to supporters, Rutte said many European leaders had already called to congratulate him on his victory.

-French Foreign Minister Jean-Marc Ayrault expressed relief at the result on Twitter.
-"Congratulations to the Dutch for preventing the rise of the far right," he said.
-"Willing to work towards a stronger Europe."
+"The values of openness, respect for others, and a faith in Europe's future are the only true response to the nationalist impulses and isolationism that are shaking the world," he said.

-Germany's foreign ministry said, "Large majority of Dutch voters have rejected anti-European policies...
+Germany's foreign ministry said: "Large majority of Dutch voters have rejected anti-European policies...
 That's good news.
 We need you for a strong Europe!"

 Italy's Foreign Minister Paolo Gentilioni tweeted that the "anti-EU right" had lost in the Netherlands.
 "All together for change and revive the (European) Union."